Donating is the perfect way to get rid of things you no longer have use for, while helping out someone else in need.

 Once you have filled your bags, you may be wondering about donation pick up services or if there is a donation center near me for drop off.
 Check out this list of organizations accepting donations.

 7 Donation Pick Up or Donation Centers

 Goodwill: Accepts most clothing and household items at donation centers all of the country.
-There are also drop box locations as well as some ares now provide donation pick up services as well.
+There are also dropbox locations as well as some areas now provide donation pick-up services as well.
 Check the Goodwill page for locations near you.

 Salvation Army: Cars, clothing, furniture and household items are all accepted at Salvation Army locations around the country.
 You can either drop off at collection centers or community drop boxes.
 You can also schedule a free pick up by calling 1-800-SA-TRUCK (1-800-728-7825).